jeffboody/libsqlite3/readme.md

 Typically a grouping\_expression will reference a select\_heading column\_alias.
 If the grouping\_expression
-involves a test value then the collation can be given to determine which values are equivalent.
+involves a text value then the collation can be given to determine which values are equivalent.
 A grouping\_expression may also reference a column\_alias from the result table.